Irys-xyz/arweave/README.md

 The preferred method of submitting a data transaction is to use chunk uploading.
 This method allows larger transaction sizes, resuming an upload if it's interrupted, and give progress updates while uploading.

+> The following code has been simplified and ignores potential errors.

 ```js

 let data = fs.readFileSync('path/to/file.pdf');